Penguin-Scrolls/PenguinScrolls/README.md

 **[2024-11-20]** A detailed paper introducing the PenguinScrolls dataset is being diligently prepared and will be released within the next two to three weeks. please feel free to contact me at 3965243706@qq.com.

 ## Leaderboard
-Here is the average scores (%) on the four major categories including 1 commercial LLMs an 4 open-source LLMs.
+Here is the average scores (%) on the four major categories including 1 commercial LLMs and 4 open-source LLMs.

 #### Overall Results on  PenguinScrolls